 One of the biggest challenges and issues facing international schools in China but also felt around the world, is the growing demand for qualified native English speaking teachers.

 Most international schools in China have strict requirements when it comes to hiring foreign teachers.
 While many language schools and a few international schools are willing to skirt the law and might hire a wide range of unqualified individuals to teach in their schools, most licensed international schools will not.
 Those licensed schools have strict requirements when it comes to the curriculum and educational standards.
-As a result, they’ll have equally strict requirements for the teachers they hire – a 4 year university degree, a post graduate degree in education or the equivalent and they often insist that teachers are a native English speaker.
+As a result, they’ll have equally strict requirements for the teachers.
+They hire teachers with a 4 year university degree and a post graduate degree in education or the equivalent.
+They often insist that teachers are a native English speaker.
 Of course Japanese international schools in China want Japanese native speakers, French want French native speakers… But the largest growth and biggest demand remains for native English speaking qualified teachers.

-iSc Research Group tracks data on international schools around the world and is the best place to find data on the industry.
+iSc Research Group tracks data on international schools around the world.
 According to iSc Group, international schools will need an additional 150,000 qualified teachers by 2021 to match the number of schools worldwide (which had already climbed to more than 8,600 by the start of 2017).
 By 2021 they expect there will be a demand for over 581,000 qualified teachers for international school postings around the world.

 ‘ISC Research Consultant for China, Grace Shi, has said when talking about international school development in China, that “Growth is occurring, at a huge pace, in the international schools that are accessible to local Chinese children,” “Waiting lists are extensive at all good international schools and much more school development is expected.
 Several schools are due to open including the British independent school brands of King’s College School and Lucton School in September 2018, Uppingham School in 2019, and Westminster School in 2020; all of which will be set up to accept Chinese children.”

-Demand for great teachers willing to work and live in China will certainly be increasing in the next 5 to 10 years.
-While global demand for qualified teachers continues to rise, increased pressure will be put on Chinese based international schools and provincial ministries of education to compete both internationally and among one-another for a share of the limited number of qualified English speaking teachers.
+Demand for great teachers willing to work and live in China will certainly be increasing in the next 5 years.
+Global demand for qualified teachers will continues to rise.
+Increased pressure will be put on Chinese based international schools and provincial ministries of education.
+They have to compete both internationally and among one-another for a share of the limited pool of qualified English speaking teachers.

-If you are teacher looking for a new opportunity visit ourpage.
+If you are teacher looking for a new opportunity visit our Open-Roles page.